tock/tock/doc/courses/sosp/README.md

         $ PATH=$HOME/.local/bin:$PATH

+### Testing

-To test whether your manual installation worked, go to the `tock/boards/hail` directory and type `make program`.
-This should compile the kernel for the default board, hail, and try to program it over a USB serial connection.
-It may need to compile several supporting libraries first (so may take 30 seconds or so).
+To test if your environment is working, go to the `tock/boards/hail` directory and type `make program`.
+This should compile the kernel for the default board, Hail, and try to program it over a USB serial connection.
+It may need to compile several supporting libraries first (so may take 30 seconds or so the first time).
 You should see output like this:

 ```partysaurus:hail pal$ make program
    Compiling kernel v0.1.0 (file:///Users/pal/src/tock/kernel)